 First things first; research shows that moderate-intensity exercise can also go a long way in improving cardio fitness levels.
 In fact, if you are a non-exerciser and have a low cardio fitness level, you are likely to gain the most from moderate exercise as you graduate from the least fit bracket.
 In other words, as you move from being sedentary to being active, your risk of mortality from cardiovascular disease significantly reduces.

-If you just began with a brisk walking regimen of 150 minutes a week, research shows that there could be a 10% increase in your cardio fitness levels.
+If you just began with a brisk walking regimen of 150 minutes a week, research shows that there could be a 10 percent increase in your cardio fitness levels.
 Now isn’t that a worthwhile statistic to aim for?
 Brisk walkers are also known to see a marked improvement in metrics such as:

+Take to a daily regime of walking briskly for half an hour every day.
+Even if you want a break on weekends, that is a neat 150 minutes a week.
+If you find a single session of 30 minutes intimidating, for starters, you can even break it up into multiple sessions as per your convenience.
 To reap the advantage of these sessions, however, do remember to make use of your fitness tracker.
 With the help of the tracker, you can ensure that you are in the fat burn heart rate zone.
 In other words, your heart rate is between 50 to 70% of your maximum heart rate, as you walk.
 In this zone, what your body does, is to start to tap into your fat stores for its dose of energy instead of using basic sugars and carbohydrates.
 This, in turn, starts to lead to fat-loss.

 As you get used to your new-found exercise routine, you could gradually, if you like, move to exercise at between 70-85% of your maximum heart rate.
 That your cardio fitness score will continue to jump, is a given!

 Do remember, however, to maintain a good posture while walking.
 This will enable you to make the most of your walk as also prevent any injury.
 The areas to watch out for, include: